We have used three of the most popular diaper pail choices over the past three plus years. In this post I’m sharing (and comparing) two of them!

 - Stylish and comes in a variety of colors

-- Can use any standard kitchen sized trash bag and doesn’t need a special diaper pail bag cartridge
+- Can use any standard kitchen sized regular trash bag and doesn’t need a special bags

 - Fits into a narrow space